 Use IRS form 8832, Entity Classification Election, to elect to have your LLC taxed as a disregarded entity (the only limited liability companies eligible for such treatment are single-member LLCs and LLCs where the only two members are husband and wife):

 An LLC with at least two members will generally treated as a partnership by default unless Form 8832 is filed with the IRS and elects to be treated as a corporation.
 Also, a single-member LLC is automatically a disregarded business entity taxed as a sole proprietorship unless Form 8832 is filed and the corporation status is elected.

 Under IRS rules, you have to file the Form 8832 no later than 75 days after the date you want the new classification to take effect.

-QUESTION is there any reason to continue to do the separate returns?
+Is there any reason to continue to do the separate returns?
 Is there any other reason to do it besides the obvious administrative benefits?

-If you are married, and file joint personal tax returns, I can’t think of any reason why your tax situation would change going from partnership taxation (where you and your spouse are the only members of the LLC), to disregarded entity status.
+If you are a married couple and file joint personal tax returns, I can’t think of any reason why your tax situation would change going from partnership taxation (where you and your spouse are the only members of the LLC) to disregarded entity status.

 The only advantage to keeping it separate, and this is an “advanced” topic, is that as a disregarded entity, your income and expense statements are on your Schedule C, as opposed to a separate form 1065.
 Now, there are tax advisors who speculate that you are less likely to be audited if you file as a partnership using form 1065 rather than as a disregarded entity using

 That said, even the “increased” chance of audit using a Schedule C is about 2% (meaning, you have a 2% chance of being audited in any particular year).